estiei/Big-Five-Backstage/README.md

 # Notebooks

-There is an introductory notebook demonstrating different properties of the dataset (link).
+We prepared [an introductory notebook](https://colab.research.google.com/drive/1FmvHduvANWCviaA6kLQsnfmbb7nzXHIO?usp=sharing) demonstrating different properties of the dataset -- feel free to use it to quickly get acquainted with Big-Five Backstage.

-TBD

 # License